Florida’s Statewide Course Numbering System

 Courses in this Catalog are identified by prefixes and numbers that are assigned by Florida’s Statewide Course Numbering System (SCNS).
 This numbering system is used by all public postsecondary institutions in Florida and by participating nonpublic institutions.
 The major purpose of this system is to facilitate the transfer of courses between participating institutions.
 Students and administrators can use the online SCNS to obtain course descriptions and specific information about course transfer between participating Florida institutions.
 This information is available through the SCNS website (http://scns.fldoe.org).

 Each participating institution controls the title, credit value, and content of its own courses; the institution recommends the first digit of the course number to indicate the level at which students normally take the course.
 The course prefix and the last three digits of the course number are assigned by faculty members within discipline committees appointed for that purpose by the Florida Department of Education in Tallahassee.
-Individuals nominated to serve on these committees are selected to maintain a representative balance as to type of institution and discipline field or specialization.
+Individuals nominated to serve on these committees are selected to maintain a representative balance as to the type of institution and the discipline field or specialization.

 The course prefix and each digit in the course number have a meaning in the SCNS.
 The listing of prefixes and associated courses is referred to as the “SCNS taxonomy.”
 Content descriptions for courses are referred to as “statewide course profiles.”

-Example of Course Identifier
+Example of SCNS Course Identifier Usage: ENC 1101

 ||Level Code (first digit)